Henry Hampton Collection

 Keynote Address by Julian Bond – at the opening of the Film & Media Archive, September 20, 2002

-On the very first page of his book Voices of Freedom, Hampton addresses the reader “We are privileged in this life if we are given the opportunity to do important work… work that touches our fellow human beings in a positive and uplifting way.”
+On the first page of his book Voices of Freedom, Hampton addresses the reader “We are privileged in this life if we are allowed to do important work… work that touches our fellow human beings in a positive and uplifting way.”
 Writing about the Eyes on the Prize series, Hampton acknowledges the significance of his project in chronicling the history of the civil rights movement and the stories of those individuals who led, organized, and were involved in the extraordinary events of those times.
-Hampton and his team at Blackside were aware of the importance of their work and the powerful lessons of this history were not lost on them, as evidenced by the meticulous detail in which they gathered their stories and documented their processes.
+Hampton and his team at Blackside were aware of the importance of their work, and the powerful lessons of this history were not lost on them, as evidenced by the meticulous detail with which they gathered their stories and documented their processes.

 The thoroughness and thoughtfulness that went into a Hampton/Blackside production are evident in the materials that make up his archive.
 Like Voices of Freedom, which came about because only a fraction of the materials that Hampton gathered could be used in the finished televised program, his collection demands continual assessment and generation of resources that inform, inspire, and move people.